Best Men’s Ski Jackets of 2024/25

 What we didn't like: zipper against chin, boxy fit

 Based in Aspen, Obermeyer has been building mountain clothing for seven decades.
 They know what the average skier needs (and what they don’t).
 The Foundation is Obermeyer’s most popular men’s model.
-Plus, there’s a Tall Version in addition to the standard sizing that goes up to 3 XL — the best offering of sizes of any ski jacket we considered.
+Plus, there’s a Tall Version in addition to the standard sizing that goes up to 3 XL — among the best offering of sizes of any ski jacket we considered.

 Obermeyer Foundation Insulated Jacket